Aggrathon/rslc/README.md

 ![Empirical Complexity](empirical_complexity.png)

-This also shows that on a modern machine RSLC with datasets up to a size of 5000 is suitable for interactive use.
+This also shows that, on a modern machine, RSLC is suitable for interactive use on datasets up to a size of 5000.
 Note that the time measured here only considers RSLC, things like calculating the distance matrix takes additional time.

 ## Installation